python/typing/docs/source/generics.rst

 Type variables with constraints
 *******************************

-In some cases, it can be useful to restrict the values that a type variable to exactly a specific set of types.
+In some cases, it can be useful to restrict the values that a type variable can take to exactly a specific set of types.
 This feature is a little complex and should be avoided if an upper bound can be made to work instead, as above.